1. Main points

 Construction Output Price Indices (OPIs)

-The construction OPIs are compiled using input costs, which are material, labour and plant, weighted together for a selection of types of construction projects, with a markup being applied to account for profit by the construction firm.
+The Construction OPIs are compiled using input costs; material, labour and plant, which are weighted together for a selection of types of construction projects.
+A mark-up is then applied to account for profit by the construction firm.
 The result is considered a proxy for output prices.

 Inter-Departmental Business Register